Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: calm down to think about how can I deal with the gRPC server interface's integration tests

 Today, I finally clarified A TEST(ONE) that took me a while to understand.
 I began by diving deep into what 'runtime' is.
 Then, I pondered how to implement a synchronous 'Drop Trait' to drop an asynchronous database.
 However, I later chose a more direct approach.
 When testing, I first connected to the server and created a test database.
 Next, I connected to this database using its URL.
 This was followed by a series of gRPC server tests.
 After testing, it was important to drop the test database.
 But before doing so, I ensured all connections were closed.

+## 08/29

+### Title: the .env shouldn't be in the git, and use the git secrets instead.

+I was unsure about including .env variables in my git repo.
+After researching, I learned about using git secrets for sensitive data.
+But during tests, I connect to a database through the 'sqlx_database_tester' crate, so I was unclear about its URL connection method.
+At first, I thought the URL from git secrets wasn't found.
+But the real issue was with parsing the URL.
+After changing 'postgres' to 'localhost', finally, I identified is the 'location(@)' problem.